cthoyt/chembl-downloader/README.md

 Suggestion 1: use `pystow` to make a reproducible file path that's portable to other people's machines (e.g., it doesn't have your username in the path).

-Suggestion 2: RDKit is now pip-installable with `pip install rdkit-pypi`, which means most users don't hav to muck  around with complicated conda environments and configurations.
+Suggestion 2: RDKit is now pip-installable with `pip install rdkit-pypi`, which means most users don't have to muck  around with complicated conda environments and configurations.
 One of the powerful but understated tools in RDKit is the [rdkit.Chem.PandasTools](https://rdkit.org/docs/source/rdkit.Chem.PandasTools.html) module.